Situated in the Rogue Valley and bestowed with endless greenery and natural beauty, Ashland is the artistic and cultural hub of southern Oregon.

 Drive to Crater Lake National Park

-It is located 77 miles (124 kilometres) from Ashland city and it takes around 1.50 hours to reach there by drive.
+It is located 77 miles (124 kilometers) from Ashland city, and it takes around 1.50 hours to reach there by drive.

 It is one of the most popular tourist destinations in entire southern Oregon and attracts several thousands of visitors each year.

-The lake was formed about 7700 years ago when a mountain collapsed after a volcanic eruption forming a crater which was later filled by rains and melting snow.
+The lake was formed about 7,700 years ago when a mountain collapsed after a volcanic eruption forming a crater that was later filled by rains and melting snow.

-The area offers great scope for various recreational activities such as camping, hiking, skiing, snowshoeing, cross country-skiing, cycling.
-Swimming is possible only in designated areas.
+The area offers great scope for various recreational activities such as camping, hiking, skiing, snowshoeing, cross country skiing, cycling.
+Note, though, that swimming is possible only in designated areas.

 Browse Art at the Gathering Glass Studio